karthik-d/room-slot-booking/README.md

 ### Change Password Feature
 - Users are allowed to change their user account password.

-## Improvisations and Atomic Features Used
+## Improvizations and Atomic Features Used
 - Built multi-layer wrapped decorators to accept additional arguments
 - Created custom decorators for permissions management
 - Used signals to initially populate database